sachin4594/svaidya.github.io/_pages/research_test.md

 Some key questions that inform my research:
 - Can we find novel strategies for trapping and guiding light at the nanoscale to achieve strong light-matter coupling?
-- What new functionalities can be achieved by combining nanophotonic elements with conventional medical imaging techniques?
+- What new functionalities can be achieved by combining nanophotonics with conventional medical imaging techniques?

 ### Bound States in the Continuum
 <details>